SRCF/lightbluetent/README.md

 * `json` configuration for environment variables live in `config`
 * `docker` contains Docker-related files
 * `tests` contains unit tests that are run with `py-test`
-* `requirements` defines three separate requirement files for `pip`
-  * development inherits from testing which inherits from production
-  * the top-level `requirements.txt` in the root directory points to production

 ## Workflow